-Charles Schwab Challenge Past Winners & Results By Year
+Charles Schwab Challenge Past Winners and Results By Year

 The PGA Tour is home to the elite players of men’s golf.
 Incredibly talented golfers work their whole careers just to try and get a start on the PGA Tour, such is the level of competition for a place every week.
 Just five tournaments on the PGA Tour are granted invitational status in which places are allocated by the event organiser.
 The Charles Schwab Challenge is one such tournament.